 Identity and identities

 The identity of the Christian is in Christ.
 A dedicated communist finds his meaning in Karl Marx and his works, a Nazi in Hitler.
-The Christian will find that (in contrast to these examples) serving Christ brings freedom.
+The Christian will find that (unlike these examples) serving Christ brings freedom.
 That is because the Christian has actually died and been resurrected anew in his or her core identity (Colossians 3:2-5, Romans 6:3-12).
-Whenever it does not feel like it, that is the old outward self clinging on to life.
-The old self is not to be healed, but is to be put to death.
+Whenever it does not feel like it, it is the old outward self clinging on to life.
+The old self is not to be healed, but put to death.

 Next page | Homepage